lukebond/nodeconf-oslo-20160604/nodeconf-oslo-20160604.md

 # WHERE TO FROM HERE?

-- This is basic stuff
+- This is just the basics of systemd
+  - Despite approaching feature-parity with PM2
 - Try it a few times on your own and you'll see how easy it is
 - Can be endlessly customised
 - It should be easy to build something dynamic on top of this
+  - As opposed to hardcoded ports in `balance.service`
 - Containers!
   - Normally I'd do all this with containers
   - I left it out today to reduce the number of new things introduced
-  - It makes a number of things easier about what we're doing here
+  - It makes a number of things easier
-  - Talk to me about containers if you're interested!
+  - Talk to me about containers, Node.js & systemd if you're interested!

 ---